Metacarpal Bones

 Metacarpals of Horse

-The metacarpus of horse consists of one large metacarpal (third) two small metacarpals or splints (second and fourth).
+The metacarpus of horse consists of one large metacarpal (third) and two small metacarpals or splints (second and fourth).

 Large Metacarpal

-The distal extremity of the large metacarpal resembles one of the parts of the distal extremity of large metacarpal of the ox.
+The distal extremity of the large metacarpal resembles one of the parts of the distal extremity of the large metacarpal of the ox.

 The medial condyle of the articular area for the first phalanx is slightly larger than that of the lateral.